vignesh-pagadala/ctf-writeups/Incognito CTF 2022/WriteUp.md

 ### 2. Web Challenge 2

-In the next page, we are giving a username-password login page.
+In the next page, we are given a login page.

 ![](https://github.com/vignesh-pagadala/ctf-writeups/blob/main/Incognito%20CTF%202022/Web/Web%20Challenge%201/Screenshot%20from%202022-04-23%2008-59-43.png)

 I immediately started scanning the page for an SQL injection vulnerability.
 Using sqlmap made this easier, but it was obvious that the input field was being filtered for SQL injection.
 So I tried typical filter-evasion techniques using encoded strings for the SQL OR and AND clauses.
 This approach worked, taking me to the next page with the flag.

 ![](https://github.com/vignesh-pagadala/ctf-writeups/blob/main/Incognito%20CTF%202022/Web/Web%20Challenge%202/Screenshot%20from%202022-04-23%2011-46-41.png)